Myatt's Fields Park: History

 Both the park itself and the bandstand in it are Grade II listed.

+Since 2015, the park has been managed by MFPPG in collaboration with Lambeth Council under the 'Pioneer Park' model, with a lease that runs until 2030.
+Lambeth Council is funding the renovation of the park depot into a multipurpose community centre, with works due to begin in 2026.

 The singer Florence Welch of Florence and the Machine grew up near the park and has said that her earliest memory was of climbing trees in the park.

 The park was once described by former Poet Laureate John Betjeman as a "strangely beautiful place."

 Features

-The Park includes a bandstand, summerhouse, and café.
+The park includes a bandstand, summerhouse, and café.
 It is also home to tennis courts, a football pitch, basketball court, picnic area, a children's playground and a community greenhouse.

-In 2015, Myatt's Field was voted the 9th best park in the UK in a public vote organised by the Green Flag Award.
+In 2015, Myatt's Fields was voted the 9th best park in the UK in a public vote organised by the Green Flag Award.